rotundasoftware/parcelify/README.md

 ## What about client side templates?

-Parcelify can compile template bundles in the exact same was as css bundles using the `-t` option on the command line and the `template` key in package.json.
+Parcelify can compile template bundles using the `-t` option on the command line and the `template` key in package.json.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly.

 ## Advanced usage and other assets like images

 Parcelify actually supports concatenation of arbitrary asset types.
 Just add a bundle for that asset type in the `bundles` key in parcelify options and use the same key to enumerate assets of that type in your `package.json`.
 For the case of assets like images, that do not need to be concatenated, you can specify a `null` path for the bundle.
 Parcelify will collect all assets of that type but not concatenate them.
-You can then process the individual assets further using event callbacks.
+You can then process the individual assets further using the event callbacks.

 ## Contributors